Table of contents

-This lesson type can be used for preparing for quizzes, self-quizzing, digital storytelling, paired learning activities, and presentations that incorporate student digital media content.
+This lesson activity type can be used for preparing for quizzes, self-quizzing, digital storytelling, paired learning activities, and presentations that incorporate student digital media content.
 The multi-modal features support Universal Design for Learning principles,as well as differentiated instruction.

 How it Works: Play Mode

-After opening a previously created Cards lesson, cards will appear in a grid formation.
+After opening a previously created Cards lesson activity, cards will appear in a grid formation.
 Tapping on a card flips it over, and if audio was set up for the card, the sound will play when the card is revealed.
 Tap on the card again to return it to the original position.

 The grid of cards can be moved by dragging the background and using a pinch and expand motion to zooming in or out.
 Students can explore educational content and review correct responses by activating the “Hide/Reveal” button from the side menu, activated by the corner menu item, described below.